chrisblec/defiwatch/defi-projects/yearn.md

 ✅ Voting occurs on-chain

-❌ Economics have been critically exploited
+❌ Economics have been critically exploited & funds lost

 ❌ Critical logic can be modified without a vote

+***

+### Who do you have to trust?

+The anonymous signers on the Ops multisig are capable of modifying Yearn strategies.

 ### **Governance Details**